 - pushes beyond the limits of respect in speech or actions

 If possible, the adult who removed the child will work quickly to help the student regain self-control.
 If this happens, the two parties can continue to work together to redirect the inappropriate behavior.
 If not, other sanctions will be implemented.

-Detentions are not given lightly, but can be given for minor or flagrant disregard or violation of school policies including, but not limited to:
+Detentions are not given lightly, but can be given for disregard or violation of school policies including, but not limited to: